-Dr. McKenny also found she could read but could not read aloud.
+Dr. McKenney also found she could read but could not read aloud.
 Her speech was out of sync with her eyesight.

 “This Houston doctor treats military veterans.
 He says what I was experiencing is comparable to what soldiers present following blast injuries.
-He recommended I contact the Mind-Eye Institute,” Dr. McKenny says.
+He recommended I contact the Mind-Eye Institute,” Dr. McKenney says.

 She did just that, and her first set of prescribed, customized eyeglasses were “like night and day.
 The glasses gave me back a part of my life.”

-As her brain and sensory systems became more synchronized, Dr. McKenny graduated to other eyeglass prescriptions.
-“Dr. Zelinsky knows by my speech – my ability to read aloud — what lenses are the right fit,” Dr. McKenny says.
+As her brain and sensory systems became more synchronized, Dr. McKenney graduated to other eyeglass prescriptions.
+“Dr. Zelinsky knows by my speech – my ability to read aloud — what lenses are the right fit,” Dr. McKenney says.